Lmateosl/jammming/README.md

 + Fetch

 # Steps
-+    git clone the project
+1.    git clone the project
-+    npm install
+2.    npm install
-+    npm start
+3. In HttpRequests.js add your userId and your clientSecret from Spotify dashboard
-+    In HttpRequests.js add your userId and your clientSecret from Spotify dashboard
+4.    npm start

 # Getting Started with Create React App